joshmgrant/blog-entries/oop_inheritance_another_way.md

 This makes for easy tutorial writing but doesn't really illustrate _good_ code reuse.
 So I'm going to try a bottom-up example.

-Suppose you're writing some graphics-based app and you write a `Circle` class.
+Suppose you're writing some transportation-based app and you write a `Car` class.
 The class (in pseudocode) might look like this:

 <pre><code>
-class Circle {
+class Car {

-    double radius;
-    double circumference;
-    double area;

     // constructor
     public Circle(double r) {